ImperialCollegeLondon/epidemia/index.md

 <div class="subtext">
-Flexibly specify and fit Bayesian statistical models for epidemics. epidemia leverages R’s formula interface to paramaterize the time-varying reproduction rate as a function of covariates.
+Flexibly specify and fit Bayesian statistical models for epidemics. epidemia leverages R’s formula interface to parameterize the time-varying reproduction rate as a function of covariates.
 Multiple regions can be modeled simultaneously with multilevel models.
 The design of the package has been inspired by, and has borrowed from,